What Are the Signs & Symptoms of Thrombocytopenia?

 - red spots on the skin

-The doctor will examine the person, ask questions, and order a blood test called a complete blood count (CBC).
+The doctor will examine the child, ask questions, and order a blood test called a complete blood count (CBC).

 If thrombocytopenia is diagnosed, more tests are done to figure out what's causing it.
-The tests needed depend on the person's medical history , the exam results, and what the blood test shows.
+The tests needed depend on the child's medical history , the exam results, and what the blood test shows.

 Sometimes, doctors order a biopsy to get a sample of bone marrow for testing and to check under a microscope.